go-gitea/gitea/docs/content/doc/packages/npm.en-us.md

 ## Configuring the package registry

-To register the project’s package registry you need to configure a new package source.
+To register the package registry you need to configure a new package source.

 ```shell
 npm config set {scope}:registry https://gitea.example.com/api/v1/packages/{owner}/npm/